FalcoSuessgott/vkv/README.md

 export VKV_PATHS="secret"
 ```

-If everthing worked fine, you should be able to run:
+If everything worked fine, you should be able to run:

 ```sh
 go run main.go